rsmaller/subnettergui/README.md

 ## Compatibility

-SubnetterGUI is designed for Windows x86-64, macOS arm64, and Linux x86-64.
+Subnetter++ is designed for Windows x86-64, macOS arm64, and Linux x86-64.
 GLFW and GLEW are statically linked into this program with pre-compiled libraries.
 Due to limitations in GLFW's and GLEW's build process, other operating systems/architectures are not currently supported, and their library files are not included.

 ## Compiling